darthdemono/UltimateRedist/README.md

 Lightweight, embedded database engine for local data storage in legacy and small-scale applications.
 #### OpenAL
 Cross-platform audio API for rendering multichannel 3D audio.
+#### NDI 5 Runtime
+Bring the NDI support for specific application that requirs NDI libraries but do not bundle them with their installer.
+#### Microsoft Edge WebView2 Runtime
+Embed web content (HTML, CSS, and JavaScript) in your native applications with Microsoft Edge WebView2. ()
 ---

 ## Why UltimateRedist?